What is The Guest House Ocala best known for?

 Why do people choose The Guest House Ocala after other programs fail?

-People choose The Guest House Ocala because it treats the trauma that other programs overlook.
+People choose The Guest House Ocala because it treats the trauma that other programs overlook or are not trained to address.

 Many clients have completed: